rekby/fixenv/README.md

 // once and same db shared with all tests func db(e Env)*DB{...}

-// Customer - create customer with random personal data
+// DbCustomer - create customer with random personal data
 // but fixed name.
 Fixture result shared by test and subtests,
 // then mean many calls Customer with same name will return same
 // customer object.